ishaanshah/GSoC-Proposal/Proposal.md

 ## User statistics
 [UI Prototype](https://www.figma.com/proto/qXJTaGsrjmzBFVztScyINF/Stats?node-id=2%3A3&scaling=min-zoom)<br>
 This view contains all the graphs and statistics that have been described in the User Statistics section.
-The artist origin map is an interactive map similar to that shown over [here](https://geoffboeing.com/share/projects/leaflet-lastfm-artists/lastfm-artists-map.html).

 ## User listen history
 [UI Prototype](https://www.figma.com/proto/3ugc7cWUAlKqBawNVOnoSU/History?scaling=min-zoom&node-id=1%3A2)<br>